Departmental bursaries for undergraduate and postgraduate study

 Interrupted study

 Bursary awards cannot be carried over into a future year if your studies are interrupted (involving suspension of status for one or more terms, for example).
-In such cases bursaries will normally be reduced in proportion to your period of registration during that year; while you may re-apply for a bursary in the following year, this will be treated as a new application.
+In such cases, bursaries will normally be reduced in proportion to your period of registration during that year.
+While you may apply for a further bursary for the following year, this will be treated as a new application.

 Bursary calculation